kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 can do more:

    * Is it possible to draw labels only and no graticule lines?
-   * Can I change the starting point and sep size for the coordinate labels?
+   * Can I change the starting point and step size for the coordinate labels?
    * Is it possible to change the default tick label format?
    * Can I change the default titles along the axes?
    * Is it possible to highlight (e.g. by changing color) just one graticule line?